dhmit/gender_novels_site/static/markdowns/web_scraping.md

 This means a user will manually visit a website, navigate to a specific file, download the file to a specific location and name the file.
 This process is very time consuming, however still has benefits.
-It requires little to no coding ability and is unlikely to violate any fair use laws in the contexts of downloading from publicly stored books.
+It requires little to no coding ability and is unlikely to violate any fair use laws in the context of downloading from publicly stored books.
 If only certain books are required, manual scraping allows for human filtering which, in cases where the boundaries cannot be easily defined/written in code, can be faster than automatic scraping.
 For a small set of data, this may be the optimal method considering the amount of people working on a project.
-However, for a larger set of data other methods should be used.
+However, for a larger set of data, other methods should be used.

 ## Automatic scraping
 Automatic scraping involves writing a script to download a series of files.
-Once written this method is much faster than manual scraping however has some significant drawbacks.
-While web scraping is not officially against U.S. law, some may see it as against the fair use policy to disobey the guidelines set out in the `robots.txt` file.
+Once written, this method is much faster than manual scraping, but has some significant drawbacks.
+While web scraping is not officially against U.S. law, some may see it as against the fair use policy to disobey the guidelines set out in a website's `robots.txt` file.
 The `robots.txt` file is a file that shows what types of robots are allowed to visit a website.
 Project Gutenberg's `robots.txt` file indicates they do not want their website scraped.

 One of the main reasons why websites are against scraping as it causes a drain on the server.
 This